ThatoK3/mlops-fast-api-prod/README.md

 Open a Pull Request

 Development Guidelines
-Write tests for new functionality

-Update documentation for new features

 Follow existing code style and patterns

 Verify Docker Compose still works correctly

 Test the Jenkins pipeline if making infrastructure changes

+Update documentation for new features

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.